petabridge/akka-bootcamp/src/Unit-2/lesson3/README.md

 }
 ```

-### Phase 7 - Update the `ChartingActor`
+### Step 7 - Update the `ChartingActor`
+Home stretch!
+We're almost there.

-We need to integrate all of the new message types we defined in Phase 3 into the `ChartingActor`, and we also need to make some changes to the way we render the `Chart` since we're going to be making *live updates* to it continuously.
+We need to integrate all of the new message types we defined in Step 3 into the `ChartingActor`.
+We also need to make some changes to the way we render the `Chart` since we're going to be making *live updates* to it continuously.

-Start by defining the following at the very top of the `ChartingActor` class:
+To start, add this code at the very top of the `ChartingActor` class:

 ```csharp
 // Actors/ChartingActor.cs